M-Kerr/LangCompareV2/README.md

         The <language>_code.h header file should contain a global QString variable containing the path to the language's wrapper file:

 static const QString <LANGUAGE>_WRAPPER_FILE("code/wrapper.<extension>");

+        The class' constructor should prepend the "code/<language>/" directory on to the file_name when it constructs the Code parent.
+        E.g.,
+                : Code("C++", "code/cpp/" + file_name, parent, iters, limit)

         Implement the class' execute method with the following signature: